quantixed/SuperPlot/README.md

 Replicates and conditions are converted to numeric and text resepectively and either numeric or text waves can be used as input.

+#### Generating lots of SuperPlots

+A typical use case would be to make one SuperPlot at a time using the interactive mode described above, however if you want to generate many SuperPlots, programmatically, it is possible to do this using `SuperPlotHeadless()`.
+This is intended for advanced users only (which is, let's face it all Igor users!).
+Note, there is a current limit of 50 SuperPlots per experiment.

 ## Installation

-To install, save a copy of `SuperPlot.ipf` and `PXPUtils.ipf` to *Wavemetrics/Igor Pro 8 User Files/User Procedures* or *Wavemetrics/Igor Pro 9 User Files/User Procedures*
+To install, save a copy of `SuperPlot.ipf` and `PXPUtils.ipf` to *Wavemetrics/Igor Pro 9 User Files/User Procedures*
 This directory is usually in `~/Documents/`

 Open `SuperPlot.ipf` in Igor by double-clicking it from Finder or selecting *File > Open File > Procedure* in a new Igor experiment.